frankiecd86/windespair/_posts/2018-04-20-net-worth-april-2018.md

 I'm in this for the long run, though, and in the long run the market always goes up!

-{% include image.html image="net-worth-update-1-april-2018/vtsax-april-2018.png" img_class="center-image" alt="Stock price of VTSAX over April 2018" css="center subtle-figcaption" figcaption="" %}
+{% include image.html src="net-worth-update-1-april-2018/vtsax-april-2018.png" alt="Stock price of VTSAX over April 2018" %}

 ## Where Did My Money Go?
 This month I invested $3,000 in VTSAX, a lump sum buy on March 27th for $66.48 per share.
 I also invested $1,716.67 into my 401(k).
 The rest of my income went into my savings and checking accounts.